neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/cruise-altitude-assignment/index.md

 The DH8D is not RVSM capable, so it cannot file an altitude at or above FL290.
 The [direction of flight between KSEA and KPDX is 171°](https://skyvector.com/?fpl=KSEA%20KPDX), so the cruise altitude should be odd.

 {{< pilot callsign="QXE123" >}}
-Portland Ground, QXE123, requesting IFR to Portland.
+Portland Ground, Horizon Air 123, requesting IFR to Portland.
 We have information delta.
 {{< /pilot >}}

 {{< controller callsign="Portland Ground" >}}
-QXE123, Portland Ground, your filed altitude of flight level 290 is unavailable.
+Horizon Air 123, Portland Ground, your filed altitude of flight level 290 is unavailable.
 Can you do flight level 270?
 {{< /controller >}}

 {{< pilot callsign="QXE123" >}}